 Current data shows transmission is higher among people in close sexual networks.
 However, anyone who has been in

-close contact with a person who has MPV is at risk.
+close contact with a person who has Mpox is at risk.

-Unlike COVID-19, which spreads easily through the air, the risk of monkeypox to the general public is currently low unless they engage in higher-risk behaviors.
-Having sex with multiple sex partners can increase a person’s risk of becoming infected when monkeypox is spreading in the community.
+Unlike COVID-19, which spreads easily through the air, the risk of Mpox to the general public is currently low unless they engage in higher-risk behaviors.
+Having sex with multiple sex partners can increase a person’s risk of becoming infected when Mpox is spreading in the community.

 How to protect yourself:

 - Consider covering exposed skin in dense, indoor crowds

 - Don’t share bedding or clothing with others when possible

 - Before having close, physical contact with others, talk to your partners about their health and any recent rashes or sores